syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 * All day Appointment does not support `MinimumAppointmentDuration`.

 ## Minimum display appointments count in all day panel
-You can customize the number of appointments displayed in a all-day panel using the `MinimumAllDayAppointmentsCount` property of `DaysViewSettings` in Scheduler.
-By default, the appointment display count is 2 and all-day panel have more than 2 appointments, two appointment will be displayed and remaining appointments will be displayed as appointment counts.
+You can customize the number of appointments displayed in an all-day panel using the `MinimumAllDayAppointmentsCount` property of `DaysViewSettings` in the Scheduler.
+By default, the appointment display count is 2, and all-day panels have more than 2 appointments, two appointments will be displayed and the remaining appointments will be displayed as appointment counts.

 {% tabs %}
 {% highlight xaml %}